check-spelling/vector/website/content/en/highlights/2021-08-24-vector-source-sink.md

 drop `v1` completely, and default to `v2`.
 We will also no longer require you to explicitly set the version since there will only be one supported going forward.

-If you want to opt in to the new (stable!) `v2` version, you can do so as
+If you want to opt-in to the new (stable!) `v2` version, you can do so as
 follows:

 ```diff